gulgina84/airspace-hugo/exampleSite/content/english/_index.md

   enable: true
   bg_image: "images/feature-bg.jpeg"
   title: "Project"
   content: "I have team project experience with super talented programmers.
-I learned how to collaborate, how to communicate efficiently as a programmer, how to learn things faster, how to solve problems in a limited time"
+I learned how to collaborate, how to communicate efficiently as a programmer, how to learn things faster, how to solve problems efficiently."
   button:
     enable: true
     label: "My Projects"